R3dCr3sc3nt/AlexCTF/RE1-Gifted/README.md

 ...
 ```

-The flag is quickly found a plaintext string in the binary.
+The flag is quickly found as a plaintext string in the binary.
 For further investigation, I disassembled the binary in [radare2](https://github.com/radare/radare2).
-The flag being pushed as a string onto the stack just before the call to `strcmp`.
+The flag is being pushed as a string onto the stack just before the call to `strcmp`.

 ![Flag from radare2](https://github.com/R3dCr3sc3nt/AlexCTF/blob/master/RE1-Gifted/radare.png)